 Cassius, the obnoxious and selfish little brother had far too much power, and overall, made a very good antagonist to the story.
 You were never really surprised by his behavior, but disappointed that he never seemed to ‘get’ it.

 The way Diane does us the favor of mentioning the Psalm chapter references, so we can go look it up, and study God’s word for ourselves, is so kind, and unobtrusive.

 Watching Lydia struggle with the whole “Class” issue, was fascinating.
 Concern for appearances, Fear of loss, etc, between gender class, and the superiority complex of the wealthy Romans vs any other class of citizens, reminds me of our current situation.
 Everyone thinking their category of humanity is more valuable than any other.
 Most of us know that we are all “One in Christ” but acting like it, that’s the hard part!

-One of my absolute favorite parts, was Paul’s tutorials.
+One of my absolute favorite parts was Paul’s tutorials.
 They get to have a Passover meal, and as it is mostly Gentile believers, Paul walks them through the meaning and significance of each step.
-This was HUGE!
+This was AWESOME!

 You can purchase your copy here.

 - Devotionals for Women Who Love Christian Fiction